JamalLyons/bluefox-email/README.md

-# Bluefox Email Monorepo
+# Bluefox Email

-Welcome to the Bluefox Email Monorepo!
 This repository contains a collection of libraries designed for sending emails using the [Bluefox.email](https://bluefox.email) API in TypeScript.
+Created by [Jamal Lyons](https://www.jamallyons.com), this library aims to simplify the integration of email functionalities with the Bluefox service.

 ## Table of Contents